Baked Pita Chips and Fruit Salsa

 - 2 or 3 pita breads

-3 Tbsp butter, melted
+- 3 Tbsp butter, melted

-4 Tbsp brown sugar
+- 4 Tbsp brown sugar

 - 2 Tbsp cinnamon

 - 4 or 5 strawberries

 - 1/2 English cucumber

-handful of fresh cilantro leaves
+- handful of fresh cilantro leaves

-2 Tbsp lime juice
+- 2 Tbsp lime juice

-salt and pepper
+- salt and pepper

 Preheat the oven to 375 degrees.